XZ-H/myown/README.md

 - vue-test1:   A vue demo about blog, including adding blogs and searching blogs

-- flask-demo:   A vue demo about blog, including adding blogs and searching blogs
+- flask-demo:   A large visual screen using flask framework

 ## Build Setup